department-of-veterans-affairs/vets-website/content/pages/health-care/index.md

       description: Learn more about your VA health care benefits, your health care team, and where you’ll go for care.
     - url: /health-care/health-conditions
       title: Health Needs and Conditions
       description: Find out how to access VA services for mental health, women’s health, and other specific needs.
+And learn about service-connected health concerns you should be aware of, based on when and where you served.
 ---

 <div class="va-introtext">